ShivaniThadiyan/cloudbees-core-launcher/README.md

 ## Post Deployment Steps

 * Verify that Azure deployment is sucessful.
+You should wait for about 3 minutes after deployment is sucessful to allow kubernetes resources to be ready before you start further.

 * Connect to AKS Cluster via Cloudshell or  ```az cli ```.
 See [this](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#connect-to-the-cluster) for more information abotu connecting to AKS Clusters.
  ```